-Throughout the year we experienced remarkable growth and development driven by our University Strategy 2019-2028.
-This commitment has continued to advance the University on its growth trajectory, evident in our unprecedented student enrolments.
-This reflects the increasing acknowledgement and trust in our high-quality education and research opportunities we offer as a specialist university focused on the land-based sectors.
+Throughout the year we experienced remarkable growth and development driven by our strategy.
+This commitment has continued to advance the University on its growth trajectory, which is highlighted by our unprecedented student enrolments, reflecting the increasing acknowledgement and trust in the high-quality education and research opportunities we offer as a specialist university focused on the landhased sectors

 The University delivered a solid financial performance for the year.
-With an EBITDA to revenue ratio of 15.9% and a cash cover of 51.1%, Lincoln has demonstrated resilience and prudent management in navigating the challenges posed by the economic landscape over the past twelve months.
+With an EBITDA to revenue ratio of 15.9% and a cash cover of 51.1%.
+Lincoln has demonstrated resilience and prudent management in navigating the challenges posed by the economic landscape over the past twelve months.
 A commendable result.

-In 2023 Council approved the final stage of work on the George Forbes building which will transform the north-facing block and provide a purpose-built student-focused administration hub and refurbished workspace for Student Services.
-Completion is scheduled for Semester 1 2025.
-This initiative marks another step forward in our ongoing Campus Development Programme and speaks to our commitment of providing an environment that places our student experience at the centre of all we do.
+In 2023 Council approved the final stage of work on the George Forbes building which will transform the north-facing block and provide a purpose-built student-focused administration hub and refurbished workspace for Student Services Completion is scheduled for Semester 1 2025.
+This initiative marks another step forward in our ongoing Capital

+Development Programme and speaks to our commitment to providing an environment that places our student experience at the centre of all we do.

-Driven by our vision to be a globallyranked, top-five land-based University, our strategy provides a robust framework to continue our growth and strengthen our impact within the land-based sectors.
-Lincoln University is well-placed to play a crucial role and make substantial contributions in this regard.
+Driven by our vision to be a top-globally ranked land-based University, our strategy provides a robust framework to On behalf of Council, I would like continue our growth and strengthen our impact within the land-based sectors.
+This is an important role and Lincoln University is well-placed to make a significant contribution.
 This includes increasing the number of land-based sector graduates, both domestically and internationally, to meet industry demands and providing relevant research capabilities and solutions to help tackle future global technical and environmental challenges.

-Our graduates play a central role in fulfilling our University's purpose, particularly through their contributions to the land-based sectors, both in New Zealand and worldwide.
+Graduation is always a special event for our students, as it is not just a culmination of their academic journey but also a commencement of the next stage of their careers.
+Our graduates play a central role in fulfilling our University's purpose, particularly through their contributions to the landbased sectors, both in New Zealand and worldwide